 This is a good rule to follow for your physical, mental and Spiritual health, in general.
 Far too many people take drugs and natural remedies and/or practice philosophies and religions, that are clearly either not working for them or do more harm than good.
 The trilogy never lies.
 Whenever you start any kind of new regime, stay very much in tune with how how your mind, body, and Spirit FEEL.

 The Patch: I first tried the patch and it gave me bad stabbing pains in the stomach, so I was right off that.

 Chantix.
 These miracle pills DO kill the nicotine craving.
 But after a week on them, I was having extremely graphic nightmares and irrational emotional outbursts.
-Chantix made me into a crazy weeping bitch, so it was right off that too!
+Chantix made me into a crazy weeping bitch, so I was right off that too!
 The one beau in my entire Lifetime, that I have ever had NOT speak to me after we parted, broke up with me doing those first few days of my quitting with Chantix.
-It’s five years later and he is still not speaking to me!
+It’s nine years later and he is still not speaking to me!
 So I must’ve been HELL-I-FIED!